rayxke/kiritos-classroom/site/content/sks/spring2024/9C-english/assignment4.md

     - Time
         - Does the presentation satisfy time requirements?
         - Is time used effectively in the presentation?
-        - If you think your presentation needs more than 5 minutes ask me first!
-Otherwise overtime also lowers your grade.

 ***Remember to rehearse your presentation!***